khalil1604/khalil1604/README.md

 - 👋 Hi, I’m @khalilBezrati
-- 👀 I’m interested in data science
+- 👀 I’m a Data Scientist
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me kbezrati@yahoo.fr
+- 📫 How to reach me khalil.bezrati@gmail.com

 <!---
 khalil1604/khalil1604 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.